pederz/imt4126_SFI/README.md

 # :computer: Local Hardware
 <!-- Setup on local hardware -->
 ## Setup
 Ensure that you have a NVIDIA® GPU card with CUDA® architectures 3.5, 5.0, 6.0, 7.0, 7.5, 8.0 and higher than 8.0.
-List over [CUDA®-enabled GPU cards](https://developer.nvidia.com/cuda-gpus)
+List over [CUDA®-enabled GPU cards](https://developer.nvidia.com/cuda-gpus).
+Version number that was used in the project is in parentheses.

 1. Install Ubuntu 20.04.4 LTS (Focal Fossa)
-2. Install NVIDIA GPU Drivers
+2. Install NVIDIA GPU Drivers (510.60.02)
-3. Install CUDA Toolkit 11.2
+3. Install CUDA Toolkit (11.2)
-4. Install Docker Engine (version 20.10.15, build fd82621 was used in the project)
+4. Install Docker Engine (version 20.10.15, build fd82621)
-5. Install
+5. Install NVIDIA Container Toolkit (1.9.0-1)

-4. Install NVIDIA
+6.

 Create the following folders on the local hardware and take the biometric samples from the subset of the FRGC dataset that is going to be used in the project to the `raw_images` folder:

 ### Folder Structure
 ---